roryl/lucee-book/nested_custom_tags.md

 In the previous article [Creating Custom Tags](https://rorylaitila.gitbooks.io/lucee/content/creating_custom_tags.html), it used an example of a single tag.
 Single use tags can be powerful but even moreso, Lucee can nest custom tags which can communicate with eachother and enabled complex behavior.

-Consider this view template which generates an article and a Table of Contents for each section:
+Consider this view template which generates an article and a Table of Contents for each section.
+It has a `<cf_article>` tag which contains multiple `<cf_section>` tags.
+And these two tags will worth together to produce the output.

 {% gist id="roryl/f7fcd0fc09be6a207adba91b495c55b7",file="use_article.cfm" %}{% endgist %}